Ringworm in Children

 that forms a ring around normal-looking skin.
 Ringworm can be of several types.

-What causes ringworm in children?
+What causes ringworm in a child?

 A ringworm infection is not caused by an actual worm.
 It is caused by fungi on the